mrako/find-local-ips/README.md

 # Find Local IPs

-The original purpose of this tool is to find Raspberry Pi address when it is connected to the same network with your computer.
+The original purpose for this tool is to find Raspberry Pi address and MAC when it is connected to the same network with your computer.

 ## Usage